fslechner/flow-styles/src/griditem/griditem-responsive.md

-# Cell Responsive
+# Griditem Responsive

-Set cell positions of an element depending on Viewport-Width.
+Set griditem positions of an element depending on Viewport-Width.

 ## Media Queries